Lithuanian Wars of Independence: Formation of the army

 The first legislative act creating an army was passed on November 23, 1918.
-Its development and organization moved slowly due to lack of funding, arms, ammunition, and experienced military commanders.
-On December 20 Antanas Smetona and Voldemaras went to Germany to request assistance.
+Its development and organization moved slowly due to a lack of funding, arms, ammunition, and experienced military commanders.
+On December 20, Antanas Smetona and Augustinas Voldemaras went to Germany to request assistance.
 This arrived at the end of 1918, when Germany paid the Lithuanian government one hundred million marks in reparations; the organization of the new Lithuanian army proceeded under the auspices of the German army, which was withdrawing in stages.
 However, the departure of both leaders created a difficult domestic situation.
 The Council of Lithuania released Voldemaras' cabinet; Mykolas Sleževičius became Prime Minister of Lithuania and formed a Cabinet on December 26, 1918.
 Perceiving an imminent threat to the state, he issued a proclamation several days later.
 Directed at Lithuanian men, the proclamation invited volunteers to join a force to defend the country.

 Lithuanian volunteers who agreed to join the military force were promised free land.
 Fulfilling its Armistice obligation to support Lithuanian independence, Germany initially tried to organize a volunteer force from units remaining in Lithuanian territory, but those attempts failed.
 Crimps were sent to Germany to recruit volunteers.
 A division of volunteers was soon formed, who were paid 5 marks per day plus 30 marks per month.
 The first units began arriving in Lithuania during January 1919, although some of them were sent away because they were in poor condition.
 By the end of January, 400 volunteers were stationed in Alytus, Jonava, Kėdainiai, and Kaunas.
 They formed the basis for the 46th Saxonian division, renamed in March to the Southern Lithuanian Saxonian Volunteer Brigade.
 The brigade consisted of the 18th, 19th, and 20th regiments.
 The last of these German troops would leave Lithuania during July 1919.

 Belarusians and Lithuanian Jews also participated as volunteers of the Lithuanian Army.

-After successful attempts at mustering a voluntary force to defend Lithuanian territories, mobilization was begun on March 5, 1919 to expand the Lithuanian armed forces.
+After successful attempts at mustering a voluntary force to defend Lithuanian territories, mobilization was begun on March 5, 1919, to expand the Lithuanian armed forces.
 It applied to men born between 1897 and 1899.
 At the end of summer 1919, the Lithuanian army numbered about 8,000 men.
 During the battles that followed, 1,700 Lithuanian volunteers died, more than 2,600 were injured, and 800 were missing in action.
 Historian Alfonsas Eidintas cites the total deaths as 1,444.